Santroller/Santroller/wiring_guides/drum.md

     {% include sections/microcontrollers.md %}

 - A 4051 or 4067 based analog multiplexer (Only necesssary for the Pi Pico, as other microcontrollers will have enough analog pins for a drum kit)
-  - 74HC4051 / 74HC4067 recommended, these are `high speed` parts and thus they switch faster and work better
+  - 74HC4051 / 74HC4067 recommended, these are `high speed` parts and thus they switch faster and work better.
 - 1MOhm resistor per drum / cymbal pad
 - Some Wire
 - Soldering Iron